-1. Do you think the reforms should be expanded to other types of buildings over time?
+- 1. Do you think the reforms should be expanded to other types of buildings over time?
 Why/Why not?
-If so, which types of buildings do you think should be next?
-Yes.
-Single storey dwellings, double storey dwellings do not coming under Class2 and commercial and public buildings.
-2. Do you agree that the reforms should only apply to existing arrangements where the Complying Development Certificate or Construction Certificate has been applied for on or after 1 July 2021?
+If so, which types of buildings do you think should be next? - 2.
+Do you agree that the reforms should only apply to existing arrangements where the Complying Development Certificate or Construction Certificate has been applied for on or after 1 July 2021?
 Why/Why not?
-No, It should apply for buildings approved since 1July 2016 at least.